realityexpander/How_to_program_from_ground_up/08-StructuredProgramming.md

     > JEEPERS CREEPERS!
 That's a lot of names for the same thing, people!

-- The concept of "scopes" was introduced to limit the use of "globally mutable" variables and visibility of functions.
+- The concept of scopes was introduced to limit the use of "globally mutable" variables and visibility of functions.
   - This is the origin of "encapsulation" and first introduced to limit the visibility of the "local" variables and functions to only the "scope" or "block" that they were defined in, and to limit the "side effects" of the program.
-  - Scopes have names and can be nested inside other scopes, and the "local" variables and functions are only visible to the "scope" that they are defined in.
+  - Scopes have names and can be nested inside other scopes, and the local variables and functions are only visible to the scope that they are defined in.
 The inner scope has access to it's outer scope as well.
-But the outer scope does not have access to the inner scope.
+    _But_ the outer scope does not have access to the inner scope.
-  - By reducing the area that needs to be understood. it makes the program easier to understand and maintain and allowed for larger teams to work on the same program without stepping on each other's toes.
+  - By reducing the "cognitive area" that needs to be understood. it makes the program easier to understand and maintain and allows for larger teams to work on the same program without stepping on each other's toes.
-  - This is also the reason for the "Structured Programming" paradigm, as it was the first time that the "state" of the program was "structured" and "encapsulated" into "scopes" or "code blocks"
+  - This is the main reason for the "Structured Programming" approach, as it was the first time that the "state" of the program was structured and encapsulated into localized scopes or "code blocks"
   - Example of structured language (C):
       - Note: The `//` symbols means the rest of the line is comment, it is not part of the program, it's just for explanation and is ignored by the compiler.